WPGB: As WNRJ

-On May 17, 1989, at 7:30 p.m., the station became known as Energy 105, and brought about the call letter change to WNRJ.
-Before the changeover, the station manager at the time, Bob Hank, executed an early viral marketing plan by playing the song "What's On Your Mind (Pure Energy)" by Information Society non-stop in a loop for 25 1/2 hours — focusing on a repeat of the "Pure Energy" sample from Leonard Nimoy as Star Trek's Mr. Spock.
+On May 17, 1989, at 7:30 pm, the station became known as Energy 105, and brought about the call letter change to WNRJ.
+Before the changeover, the station manager at the time, Bob Hank, executed an early viral marketing plan by playing the song "What's on Your Mind (Pure Energy)" by Information Society non-stop in a loop for 25 1/2 hours – focusing on a repeat of the "Pure Energy" sample from Leonard Nimoy as Star Trek's Mr. Spock.
 The marketing stunt caused listeners to call emergency services concerned that some calamity befell the DJs and other station employees.
 Hank told reporters he was only trying to draw attention to the station's switch in format and new call letters.
 "We were just trying to draw a little bit of attention," Hank said.
 "We never dreamed it would go this far."

 "Energy" was led by former WABC program director; consultant Rick Sklar, and WYDD program director Tony Florentino.
 Among the talent hired for "Energy" was New York City native Mike Frazer, who remained in Pittsburgh and has been a part of WWSW since 1990.
 The format was successful in terms of ratings, but quickly became too costly to maintain.

-One of the chief competitors between Top 40 station WBZZ (then known as B94, now as KDKA-FM) and AOR-formatted WDVE, the station maintained a fairly consistent lineup until its sale to Salem Communications in 1989, ending more than two decades of local ownership.
+One of the chief competitors between Top 40 station WBZZ (then known as B94, now KDKA-FM) and AOR-formatted WDVE, the station maintained a fairly consistent lineup until its sale to Salem Communications in 1989, ending more than two decades of local ownership.

 WYDD had its main studio located along with WKPA in New Kensington since its beginnings, but maintained a separate sales office at Gateway Towers in Pittsburgh for many years.